 The delta variant is a strain of SARS-CoV-2, the virus that causes COVID-19.
 According to the Centers for Disease Control and Prevention (CDC), the delta variant was first identified in India in December 2020, and it was detected in the United States in March 2021.
 By the end of July, it became the dominant variant in the U.S. More than 80% of new COVID cases are attributed to the delta variant, and severe cases are primarily among unvaccinated people.
-Data from state health departments reported to the CDC in August 2021 showed less than one hundredeth of one percent of people who were fully vaccinated have been hospitalized with COVID-19 or died.

 The Delta Variant Is More Contagious

 The delta variant is highly transmissible compared to earlier COVID variants.
 A recent study out of the United Kingdom found a 64% increase in the odds of transmission associated with the delta variant compared to the alpha variant, the previously dominant COVID variant.

 Viruses are constantly changing, and new variants will differ in terms of how quickly a virus will spread, how sick people will get from it and how resistant it will be to treatment or vaccines.
 New variants of viruses occur when a virus attaches to a new host cell and undergoes genetic mutations as it replicates.

 “Often, mutations are of little consequence to the behavior of the virus, but sometimes a mutation will cause it to become more ‘fit,’” said Joyce Sanchez, MD, Froedtert & MCW infectious disease specialist and director of the Froedtert & MCW Travel Health Clinic.
 “A mutation can make the virus more contagious, allow it to replicate more readily in our cells or survive in the environment for longer periods of time.
 The delta variant is one strain that has become more fit by being more transmissible than the ancestral strain.”